ansys/ansys-sphinx-theme/README.rst

 Documentation
 ~~~~~~~~~~~~~
 Full documentation can be found at `PyAnsys Sphinx Theme Documentation <https://sphinxdocs.pyansys.com>`_.
 The webpage was
-also built using the ``pyansys-sphinx-theme``, so visit the site for a
+also built using the ``ansys-sphinx-theme``, so visit the site for a
 preview of the theme.

-Other PyAnsys packages using the PyAnsys theme include:
+Other PyAnsys packages using the Ansys theme include:

 - `PyMAPDL <https://mapdldocs.pyansys.com/>`__
 - `PyAEDT <https://aedtdocs.pyansys.com/>`__